-- 7.60Complaint components do not need to capture every single point of a complaint but should broadly represent the key areas we will want to record a decision about.
+- 7.59 A complaint component is a way of recording an area of complaint raised with us (for example nursing care) or named person on Dynamics 365.
+We use complaint components to record decisions on cases at investigation stage, and they should be added to represent the main heads of a complaint raised with us. - 7.60 Complaint components do not need to capture every single point of a complaint but should broadly represent the key areas we will want to record a decision about.
 A decision should be recorded for each complaint component added.
 An overall decision should also be recorded for each organisation we have investigated using the organisations tab of the Dynamics 365 record.
 (Policy requirements) - 7.61 The decision recorded for a complaint component should only relate to the actions we have considered underneath it.
 Complaint components will be added by the caseworker, but they should be reviewed at the start and prior to closing the investigation to ensure they fully cover the complaint we have investigated.
-(Policy requirements) - 7.62The overall decision recorded about the organisation does not have to be a direct reflection of the complaint components underneath it (Policy requirement).
+(Policy requirements) - 7.62 The overall decision recorded about the organisation does not have to be a direct reflection of the complaint components underneath it (Policy requirement).
 For example; if the investigation relates to four complaint components, three of which we have proposed provisionally to not uphold but are minor parts of the complaint, and the fourth we propose provisionally to uphold is the main area of complaint and concerns a serious injustice, then we can still provisionally uphold the complaint if appropriate.